 The main part of the house is long room that runs right through the middle of the house.
 It is traditional for Siwan houses to have one large living room facing north south to catch the breeze that blows through the house through the day to keep it cool.

 There are exposed palm tree beams on the ceiling, making the room look like an English baronial hall.
-This is the traditional way of making ceilings in Siwa.The lighting is provided by wall fittings made of salt giving a nice warm glow in the evenings.The floor throughout the house is a soft lime stone about 3 centimeters thick and needed a five tonne truck to deliver!
+This is the traditional way of making ceilings in Siwa.The lighting is provided by wall fittings made of salt giving a nice warm glow in the evenings.The floor throughout the house is a soft lime stone about 3 centimetres thick and needed a five tonne truck to deliver!
 It took Penny nearly a month of solid tiling to get the floor laid, but it was worth it.

 Throughout your stay Mohammad, the housekeeper, will be around to keep the fires burning on the roof using local olive wood and the kitchen sink free of washing up.